PREVALENCE: Very rare

 IMPORTANT: Many snakes have significant variance in coloration and pattern even within the same species.
 There can also be extreme differences in appearance from juveniles to adults so it is important to never assume you have properly identified a snake.

 Active at night usually well hidden in rock crevices.
 The Mountain Pit Viper is an ambush predator that will wait in a single position ready to strike.
-They are a viper and have relatively long retractable fangs and will bite readily at anything that comes within range when hunting for food, but not actively aggressive when encountered.
+They are a viper and have relatively long retractable fangs and will bite readily at anything that comes within range when hunting for food, but not actively aggressive when encountered by humans.
 Not prone to give chase but will hold their ground if they feel cornered, though will retreat quickly if the opportunity arises.
 A bite from a Mountain Pit Viper should be considered very serious and medical attention should be sought immediately.
 Although not known to be deadly serious damage can occur from a bite even if treated and complications can always arise.

 (Click here if the video block does not load: https://youtu.be/5fvI8-xY2lI)